JMorr4/Physics-A-Level/Investigating stopping distances.md

 - Push the block and record the position at which it stops.
 - Record the average starting velocity and the corresponding distance between the light gate and the stopping point (stopping distance), in a table.

 ### Hypothesis

 The practical involves a toy car being pushed down a wooden ramp.
 The surface the block is pushed on and the block material should stay constant so that the frictional force varies as little as possible.

 ### Results

 The table should include the intitial velocity, the final velocity, the time and the distance.

 ### Safety Considerations

+Wear goggles in case a toy car is thrown at your eyes.

 ### Error Considerations